davidKristiansen/macpyver.nvim/README.md

 })
 ```

+- split_type: "vertical" or "horizontal".
+Lets your own splitright and splitbelow decide which side.
+- min_width: Minimum width of split for "vertical".
+- min_height: Minimum height of split for "horizontal".
+- focus_on_run: If false, your cursor stays in your working buffer when running Macpyver.

-All fields are optional (but you'll want to set the paths).
+All fields are optional, but you'll want to set the paths.

 ---